qgis/QGIS-Documentation/docs/user_manual/working_with_vector/expression.rst

    "scale_value", "Returns current scale bar distance value" "symbol_angle", "Returns the angle of the symbol used to render the feature (valid for marker symbols only)"
-   "symbol_color", "Returns the color of the symbol used to renderthe feature" "user_account_name", "Returns the current user's operating system account name" "user_full_name", "Returns the current user's operating system user name" "row_number", "Stores the number of the current row"
+   "symbol_color", "Returns the color of the symbol used to render the feature" "user_account_name", "Returns the current user's operating system account name" "user_full_name", "Returns the current user's operating system user name" "row_number", "Stores the number of the current row"